 Lea & Sandeman, 301 Fulham Road, London SW10, and 211 Kensington Church Street, London W8, close to Notting Hill Gate tube station, and 51 Barnes High Street, London SW13, and now in Chiswick W4 at 167 Chiswick High Road.
 These bright, modern shops offer a wide range of individually chosen wines.
 The selection is particularly strong on Tuscany, Rhône, Burgundy and south-west France.

-Handford Wines, 105 Old Brompton Road, London SW7 (very close to Christie's, South Ken), and 12 Portland Road, London W11.
-Small, very personal shops whose stock is driven by passion and interest - especially good at Burgundy, southern French, South African and Portuguese table wines.
+Handford Wines, 105 Old Brompton Road, London SW7 (very close to Christie's, South Ken).
+Small, very personal shop whose stock is driven by passion and interest - especially good at Burgundy, southern French, South African and Portuguese table wines.

 The Winery in Clifton Road, London W9.
 Excellent hand-picked, actually foot-driven, selection from anywhere that owner David Motion has recently visited.
 Dry Germans are a speciality.

-Haynes Hanson & Clark on Elystan Street, London SW1.
-Belgravia store run by Master of Wine Anthony Hanson and partners.
+Haynes Hanson & Clark in Elystan Street, just off Chelsea Green, SW3.
+Master of Wine Anthony Hanson is buying consultant.
 Burgundy a speciality.

 Pont de la Tour, Shad Thames, Butlers Wharf, London SE1, is the very well-stocked wine store attached to the Conran restaurant of the same name on the south side of Tower Bridge.
 Excellent and unpredictable selection but Sir Terence believes in robust pricing.